alivarastepour/LMS/README.md

 ## technologies
 back-end is implemented using django framework; reactjs and MUI are used for deveolping front-end.

-## production build
-a production build of this prject is available at TBD.

 ## contributations
 you are welcome to perform any kind of contribution.